kineticstoolkit/kineticstoolkit_doc/src/filters_butter.md

 plt.tight_layout()
 ```

-## Low-pass no-lag filter
+## ⚙️ Example 1: Low-pass, no-lag filter

-Here is an example of how to filter out high frequencies using a no-lag Butterworth filter of order 2:
+Here is what we get if we filter out higher frequencies using a no-lag Butterworth filter of order 2:

 ```{code-cell} ipython3
 plt.subplot(1, 3, 1)